In 1948, the Olympic Winter Games were resurrected following a 12–year gap. The bloody global conflict

 that was World War II had caused the cancellation of the Games in 1940 and 1944.

 The 1948 Winter Olympics, officially known as the V Olympic Winter Games, were heralded as an emblem of new world peace and good will.
 They were given the name "The Games of Renewal".

-International Olympic Committee officials decided to hold the first post–war 1948 Games in the famed resort
+The International Olympic Committee Executive Board meeting on Sept 4, 1946 decided to hold the first post–war 1948 Games in the famed resort

 town of St. Moritz, Switzerland, located in the Swiss Alps, on the slopes of the highest (6,000 feet) major valley in Europe.
 The

 country hadn't suffered physical scars from the war because it had been neutral during the conflict and since most of the venues were already